Sign in

 Printing Method

 The printing method will affect the cost.
-Digital printing, which we offer at Sttark, is the most economical option for custom packaging and labeling.
+Digital printing is the most economical option for custom packaging and labeling.
 However, other methods like offset printing or flexographic printing can also be used.

 The complexity of printing your custom packaging will affect the cost.
 More complex printing methods, such as adding spot colors, embellishments, or varnishes, will cost more.
 If your custom packaging requires more inks to be used, printers will include this in the cost of printing.